openenergymonitor/emonTH/README.md

 * **emonTH_DHT22_multiple_DS18B20** - Derived from the dual sensor emonTH firmware by Marshall Scholz.
 Capable of automatically discovering and monitoring up to 60 connected DS18B20 sensors, one DHT22/DHT11, and one analog pin.
 The downfalls of this version are that it uses slightly more power than the one sensor sketch, and that the sensor order will probably change if an extra sensor is added once the node has been set up.
 (This can be easily rectified by changing the input logging feed in emonCMS)

-* **Simple emonTH Sensor Test** -
-	* emonTH DHT22 Test
-	* emonTH DS18B20 Test
-	* emonTH temperature search - utility sketch for finding hardware addresses of one or more DS18B20 sensors connected to emonTH one-wire bus - The DallasTemperature library's "tester" sketch may do a better job of this

 * **emonTH_DHT22_DS18B20_RFM69CW_REEDSWITCH**

 Low-power sketch for EmonTH V1.5 that counts pulses from a reed switch with debouncing.
 It aso sends the temperature/humidity every minute.
 By [Eirc_AMANN](https://openenergymonitor.org/emon/user/5027) March 2016
 [Forum thread development](https://openenergymonitor.org/emon/node/12165)

+**Simple emonTH Sensor Test** -
+	* emonTH DHT22 Test
+	* emonTH DS18B20 Test
+	* emonTH temperature search - utility sketch for finding hardware addresses of one or more DS18B20 sensors connected to emonTH one-wire bus - The DallasTemperature library's "tester" sketch may do a better job of this

 **Note:**
-* Default RFM12B/RFM69CW settings: 433Mhz, network: 210, Node: 19
+* Default RFM12B/RFM69CW settings: 433Mhz, network: 210, Node: 23 (node ID can be changed using [on-board DIP switches](https://wiki.openenergymonitor.org/index.php/EmonTH_V1.5#DIP_Switch_node_ID))
 * Readings are converted to integer when sent over RF multiple by 0.1 in emoncms to restore reading
 * As the JeeLib library sends out packets in individual bytes, 16 bit integers are split into two received values according to Arduino's "little endian" topology